Ilay125/Maze_Game/README.md

 The game file is called: "Gaem.py"

+You need to have python 3 and pygame (the code is written in python 3.7).

 However, if you wish to see how the algorithm works, you should check out the file "Test.py" in the Tests folder.